gardener/gardener/docs/proposals/26-workload-identity.md

 should not be shared with the Kubernetes API server.
-When `gardener-operator` is used to manage the Garden cluster, it will be also responsible for the Workload Identity token signing key rotation, a strategy similar to the one for the Kubernetes Service Account token signing key should be used.
+When `gardener-operator` is used to manage the Garden cluster, it will be also responsible for the Workload Identity token signing key rotation, a strategy similar to the one for the Kubernetes Service Account token signing key rotation will be used.

 When Gardener API server is using own issuer and signing keys, the service account token authenticator of the Kubernetes API server will not reject the